trinerye/visual_analytics_2024/assignment_2/readme.md

 ## Description of the assignment
 This project uses scikit-learn to classify images in the Cifar10 dataset, which are preprocessed (greyscaled, normalized, and reshaped) before classification.

-In the ´´src´´ folder you will find two python scripts: one for training the logistic regression classifier and another which trains the neural network classifier.
+In the ``src`` folder you will find two python scripts: one for training the logistic regression classifier and another which trains the neural network classifier.
 Each script produces a classification reports, which are saved in the out folder, but the loss curve plot only applies to the neural network.
-Each trained model is saved in the ´´models´´ folder.
+Each trained model is saved in the ``models`` folder.

 ## Installation